streamich/structured-interviews/roles/React/Exercise-Broken-Component.md

 # Exercise: Broken Component

-"Our Python engineer gave a try to her first React component.
-Can you help him to fix it?"
+"Our Python engineer gave a try to her first React component, but it does not seem to work.
+Can you help her to fix it?"

 ```js
 /**